 - a senior government official – contact us for the eligibility requirements before you apply.

-- Your business entity or Australian-based peak business body must be engaged in international trade or investment between APEC countries (certified by an approved body).
+- Your business entity or Australian-based peak business body must be engaged in international trade or investment between APEC countries.
+See Business assesment for details.

 - If you are living outside Australia, you must have permission to live and work in the economy or country you are in.
 Attach a copy of your work permit or residency permit to your application form.
 We will verify the permit in consultation with the relevant economy.